 Hosted by pro climbers Hazel Findlay and Mina Leslie-Wujastyk.
 More than just climbing stories it’s about the climbers themselves, their lives, and the things they’ve gone through to be who they are today.

-- Anoushé Husain talks about being a paraclimber and her experience of the climbing community as a Muslim woman.
+Anoushé Husain talks about being a paraclimber and her experience in the climbing community as a Muslim woman.